AdobeDocs/experience-manager-learn.en/help/cloud-service/eventing/overview.md

 There are two primary methods for consuming AEM Events: the _push_ method and the _pull_ method.

 - **Push method**: In this approach, the event consumer is proactively notified by Adobe I/O Events when an event becomes available.
 Integration options include Webhooks, Adobe I/O Runtime, and Amazon EventBridge.
 - **Pull method**: Here, the event consumer actively polls Adobe I/O Events to check for new events.
-The primary integration option for this method is the Adobe I/O Journaling API.
+The primary integration option for this method is the Adobe Developer Journaling API.

 For more information, see [AEM Events processing via Adobe I/O Events](https://developer.adobe.com/experience-cloud/experience-manager-apis/guides/events/#aem-events-processing-via-adobe-io).